shivannis/xandr-docs-public/xandr-docs/articles/monetize/managing-notification-recipients.md

 ---
 title: Microsoft Monetize - Managing Notification Recipients
-description: Learn how you can control who recieves email notifications from Xandr using your notification settings. ms.date: 10/28/2023
+description: Learn how you can control who recieves email notifications from Microsoft Advertising using your notification settings. ms.date: 10/28/2023
 ---